Building a better IVR to avoid “worst-ever” customer experience

 - Hold times.
 Sure, companies value consumers, but that’s not always apparent to customers waiting for help on the other end of the line.

 - Repetition.
 Customer service agents hear this complaint frequently after customers input their information on the phone key pad or voice system.
 Why, they ask the agent, must they repeat their information and their issue once they reach a live representative?

 So, what should companies do to improve their IVRs?
-Here are some best practices:
+Here are some IVR best practices:

 - Design your system with the customer in mind.
 Ask for feedback and use it to route calls efficiently, but also in a way that makes sense to the caller.
 Remember, three menu options are preferable to nine.
 What design options are available to best serve customers and also serve your company’s bottom line?